domoritz/open-mensa-android/README.md

       alt="Get it on Google Play"
       height="80">](https://play.google.com/store/apps/details?id=de.uni_potsdam.hpi.openmensa)

 **Looking for new maintainers:** I don't have time to maintain this app anymore.
-Please [get in tuch with me](https://www.domoritz.de/) if you are interested in taking over development of new features and making releases.
+Please [get in touch with me](https://www.domoritz.de/) if you are interested in taking over development of new features and making releases.

 ## Developer